 Conservation Club is an opportunity for high school students who are interested in careers in Natural Resources, Park Services, and Outdoor Recreation to learn skills and career development from Metroparks Staff.
-Come trek into the wilds to learn current land management practices, as well as, participate in stewardship and restoration projects!
+Come trek into the wilds to learn current land management practices, as well as, participate in stewardship and restoration projects.
 Venture into the parks to learn how to build and maintain our public areas!
-Experience exciting outdoor recreational programs such as kayaking and tree climbing!
+Experience exciting outdoor recreational programs such as kayaking and tree climbing.

 Being a Conservation Club member is an excellent way to earn service hours, gain valuable hands on career experience, and build friendships with others who have similar interests.